 FK Graph Traversal

-The max_depth parameter controls how many FK hops to traverse.
+Once seed tables are identified, find_minimal_tables runs BFS through the FK graph, bounded by a max_depth parameter that controls how many FK hops to traverse.
 Higher depth finds more structurally related tables but risks pulling in too many.
 The benchmarks below show that depth=0 (seeds only, no traversal) achieves 100% recall on all test queries - the 3-layer resolver is strong enough that BFS expansion is rarely needed.

 Parsing the FK Graph